Zilliqa/dev-portal-old/docs/dev-started-helloworld.md

 git clone XXXXX
 ```

 The above repository builds on the create-react-app starter kit.
-If you don't have experience working with React, this guide would still be useful for you as the zilliqa-js part of the code is pure javascript and you can use that as it is in the framework of your choice.
+If you don't have experience working with React, this guide would still be useful for you as the zilliqa-js part of the code is VanillaJS and you can use that as it is in the framework of your choice.

 ## Change contract state using ZilPay